kreativan/FrontEndTools/README.md

 ```

 ## UIkit
-Uikit framework is included in module and you can use module methods to quickly include uikit in your project.
+Uikit framework is included in the module and you can use provided methods to quickly include uikit in your project.
 There is two options you can choose from:
 - **Custom**.
-Choose which components you want to include less and javascript.
+Choose which components you want to include, less and javascript.
 - **Theme**.
 Use default uikit theme, everithing will be included.